Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-09/01-anatomy/04-page.md

 <div class="divider-heading"></div>

-There are a lot properties that can be changed about an element.
-We will go over many, but not all of these.
-Luckily, many of the properties that you might want to change are intuitively labeled.
+Elements have many properties that can be affected.
+This course covers several of them, but not all.
+Luckily, many of the properties that intuitively labeled.

 For example, the below example identified the "background color" for the entire `body` element (usually the whole page) and set it to "orange."